domo-domino-desu/toc-20260824-zh/README.md

 highlighting the ideas in the work and making connections with things from the background that students bring to the class.

+The presentation is for US undergraduate sophmores.
+It expects that the reader has some background in programming and in Discrete Math, about one course in each.
+It is suitable for a course's main text, for a supplemental text, or for self-study.

-There are more than eight hundred exercises, each with a fully-worked answer.
+There are about eight hundred and fifty exercises, with fully-worked answers.
 There are PDF slides for classroom use.
 And, there are video lectures on YouTube that are particularly useful for those working on their own.